 Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $42 (Reserved), and $44 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Theodore Lee Croker is a jazz trumpeter, singer, and bandleader from Leesburg, Florida.
-The second son of William Henry Croker, a civil rights activist, high school principal, and farmer, and Alicia Cheatham, a guidance counselor, and the grandson of GRAMMY Award-winning trumpeter Doc Cheatham.
-Theo is a graduate of the Oberlin College Conservatory.
+The second son of William Henry Croker, a civil rights activist, high school principal, and farmer, and Alicia Cheatham, and the grandson of GRAMMY Award-winning trumpeter Doc Cheatham.
+Croker is a graduate of the Oberlin College Conservatory.

-By the time he was ready for college Theo had his pick of the country’s finest music schools.
+Croker’s talent allowed him his pick of the country’s finest music schools.
 Donald Byrd, the virtuoso jazz trumpeter, multi-GRAMMY Award-winning composer, recording artist, and pioneer in jazz education, inspired him to choose the Oberlin Conservatory in Oberlin, Ohio.
-While at Oberlin Theo studied with jazz legends like Gary Bartz, Robin Eubanks, Billy Hart, Wendell Logan, Marcus Belgrave, and Dan Wall.
-In the spring of 2006, Theo was awarded the prestigious Presser Music Foundation Award.
+While at Oberlin, Croker studied with jazz legends like Gary Bartz, Robin Eubanks, Billy Hart, Wendell Logan, Marcus Belgrave, and Dan Wall.
+In the spring of 2006, he awarded the prestigious Presser Music Foundation Award.
 He used the grant money to record his first album, The Fundamentals.

 After graduating Oberlin, Croker relocated to China, where he took up residency at Shanghai’s House of Blues.
 In 2009, the he released his sophomore album, In The Tradition, which paid tribute to Cheatham.